Another Word For CHANGE

 variety

-Noun : A deviation or difference.
+Noun : (countable) A collection or number of different things.

-Noun : A specific variation of something.
+Noun : (countable) A specific variation of something.

 transfer